JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/basic_formatting/index.md

 This site's [homepage](./index)
 ```

-Want a sneak-peak at the awesomeness in the next section?
+Want a sneak-peak at the awesomeness in the next tutorial step?
 Give this a try, and if you're a non-Sphinx Markdown person, ask yourself how `Welcome to Sphinx Sites` got in the built page:

 ```
 This site's [](./index)
 ```

-Lesson: Sphinx has some rich interlinking facilities.
+Answer: Sphinx has some rich interlinking facilities.

 One last CommonMark syntax to cover...headings: